The Rules of Order of the City Council

-- Committee Clerk.
-The City Clerk shall assign a clerk to each committee who shall, under the direction of the chair, or its presiding officer, attend to the clerical and business operations of the committee.
+C. Committee Clerk.
+The City Clerk shall assign a clerk to each committee who shall, under the direction of the chair, or its presiding officer, attend to the business operations of the committee.

 SECTION 1.
 Committee of the Whole as a Standing Committee.

-- Major enterprise-wide initiatives, programs, or projects which would are not logically suited for another standing committee and which would benefit from a simultaneous, initial hearing by all Council Members, with consent from the relevant committee chair(s);
+(2) Major enterprise-wide initiatives, programs, or projects which are not logically suited for another standing committee and which would benefit from a simultaneous, initial hearing by all Council Members, with consent from the relevant committee chair(s);

 SECTION 2.
 Special Events & Presentations.
 After consultation with Council Leadership, special events and presentations may be scheduled as directed by the Vice-President of City Council.

 SECTION 1.
 Meetings.
 Committees generally meet during the two-week interim between regular meetings of the full Council, known as a “Council cycle.”
 The dates and times for regular committee meetings shall be established by the Council President, a copy of which shall be filed with the City Clerk.
 All committee meetings shall be open and accessible to the public; provided, that a portion of any committee meeting may be closed for those purposes allowed under the Minnesota Open Meeting Law.
-When the regular Council cycle is insufficient to address committee business, a special meeting of the committee may be called by its chair, with the approval of the Council President and upon proper notice.
+A regular committee meeting may be cancelled or, when the regular Council cycle is insufficient to address committee business, a special meeting may be called by its chair, with the approval of the Council President and upon proper notice.
 At any special meeting, only those matters identified in the notice of such meeting may be considered.